 He appeared to pay no attention to the cat at all and was almost passed as cat trainable but Jill from the kennels had a gut feeling that things were not as they seemed.

 She kept him in the room with the cat a bit longer and suddenly he lunged.
 Nope - not cat trainable!

-Now, having had him for six months, I do see a glimmer of hope.
+Now, having had him for a year, I do see a glimmer of hope.